trislett/TFCE_mediation/README.md

 The pre-print manuscript is available [here](tfce_mediation/doc/Lett_et_al_2017_HBM_Accepted.pdf) as well as the [supporting information](tfce_mediation/doc/Lett_et_al_2017_HBM_supporting_information.docx).

 ### What's new / updates ###
+03-05-2017

+* Added surface conversion tool (tm_tools convert-surface) for converting gifti / MNI objects / freesurfer .srf files to freesurfer .srf files for analysis with TFCE_mediation, OR waveform objects / Stl objects for importing the surface to 3D rendering software such as Blender.
+Among other things, this means that there is now full support for statistical analysis of neuroimages processed with CIVET.

 02-05-2017

 * Added fwhm_compute_distances_parallel to the misc_scripts directory.
-It is necessary to geodesic FWHM smoothing.
+It is necessary for geodesic FWHM smoothing.
 * Full support for CIFTI-2 and GIFTI in the very near future.
 * Version 1.1 is now available on pip